dmbrowne/cbh-take-home-project/Refactoring.md

 ## Your Explanation Here

 An indicator of unreadable/complicated code, is multiple nested if/else statements, my first goal is to remove those because it can be quite hard to follow.

-I also noticed that there were two or more instances of overwriting a variable (`let candidate`) I chose to replace those with function calls so that each step of the `deterministicPartitionKey` could be tested.
+I also noticed that there were two or more instances of overwriting a variable (e.g. `let candidate`) I chose to replace those with function calls so that each step of the `deterministicPartitionKey` could be tested.

+Whilst I added two functions I belive the readability to be greatly improved overall.
+The end result is more testable, and the flow is easier to fathom.